Teeth Grinding Redondo Beach

 What Causes Teeth Grinding?

 The medical literature on teeth grinding is mixed and not conclusive on what exactly causes teeth grinding.
-Redondo Beach patients should know that there are a few potential causes.
+People who suffer from this should know that there are a few potential causes.

 How to Treat Teeth Grinding

-Redondo Beach men and women who suffer from teeth grinding have several treatment options available.
+Men and women who suffer from teeth grinding have several treatment options available.
 We want to note here that the treatment plan we discuss with you will vary based on what we believe is causing your teeth grinding.
-If it is bite-related, he may suggest straightening your teeth.
+If it is bite-related, the dentist may suggest straightening your teeth.
 If it is stress-related, he may discuss other alternatives with you as well.

-- Cut out the stimulants – Eliminating caffeine and alcohol from your diet may be required in order to stop the teeth grinding.
+- Cut out the stimulants– Eliminating or reducing caffeine and alcohol from your diet may be required in order to stop the chronic teeth grinding.

-- Relax – If your bruxism is from stress, there are a number of ways to help you relax including counseling, exercise, meditation, and music.
+- Relax– If your bruxism is from stress, there are a number of ways to help you relax including counseling, exercise, meditation, breathing techniques, and music.
 Some patients even get prescriptions for muscle relaxers and BOTOX® injections to help their muscles relax.

 If you’re tired of waking up with pain in your jaw, headaches, or disturbing your spouse or partner at night, call our office today at (310) 542-6988.
 We would love to get you into our office to meet with one of doctors so they can talk with you, answer your questions, and figure out exactly what’s going on.
 Call us today!